TWIG Application Info & Guidelines

 Program Expectations

-• Artists must commit to participate for the duration of the whole program
+Artists in residence must commit to participate for the duration of the whole program.